 Salt, Light and Changed Hearts

 The Beatitudes tell us what our character should be.
 Jesus’ metaphors of salt and light tells us what our influence should be.

 Salt has a bad press, but in Jesus’ day it was used as a preservative.
 If Jesus says we are the salt of the earth it means that our societies and the lives of individuals are at risk of going bad.
 His metaphor of light tells us that the world is dark when it comes to truth.
 If that’s the diagnosis, what’s Jesus’ solution?

 Salt and Light

-So a city on a hill stands out.
-It stands out because everyone can see it – its light shines for miles around.
-But it also stands out because people don’t build cities like that – it's counter-cultural.
-And you and I are going to be light in the dark world when we live counter-culturally: when the way we see and use money and possessions, and position and power, and influence and sex and image is so different from the world that they see it.
-And living that counter-cultural life spreads the light and it helps delay or stop the rot.
+2. By living counter-culturally.
+No one builds cities on top of hills.
+A city on a hill stands out: you can see it from miles around, but also because it’s unusual.
+We will be light in the dark world when we live counter-culturally: when we see and use money, sex and power differently from the world.
+Living that counter-cultural life spreads the light and it helps delay the rot.

 Opposition and Attraction

 Jesus takes it for granted that those who live as salt and light will be opposed.
 But you can be opposed for reasons other than for Jesus’ sake.
 Being salt and light is caring so much about the state of the world that you’re prepared to risk losing the respect of others, because you love those who are mangled by sin.

 But that love comes at a cost, and we can withdraw from that cost and hide our lights.
 Or we can withdraw from a broken world for fear of being contaminated.
 Or we can think that we can only attract the world by becoming more like them.

 Jesus warns against all these.
 Instead there is a saltiness and a light that is intensely attractive.